bufbuild/protobuf-es/MANUAL.md

 We also generate the message `User_MyGroup`.

+> [!CAUTION]
+>
+> The groups feature is deprecated and should not be used when creating new schemas.
+Use nested messages instead.

+### Proto2 required fields

+In proto2, fields can use the `required` keyword to ensure that the field is always set.
+In Protobuf-ES, required fields are validated when serializing a message, but not when parsing or constructing a message.

+When consuming messages using proto2 required, properties are non-optional, so it is less of a burden to work with them as with v1 versions of Protobuf-ES.
+Note that message fields are an exception - they are always optional properties.

+> [!CAUTION]
+>
+> Required is a legacy feature.
+The [official language guide][protobuf.dev/required] states: **Do not use.**

 ### Proto3 optional fields

 In proto3, zero values like `0`, `false`, or `""` are not serialized.
 The `optional` keyword enables presence tracking